Parasitism: Rationale for conservation

 Although parasites are widely considered to be harmful, the eradication of all parasites would not be beneficial.
 Parasites account for at least half of life's diversity; they perform important ecological roles; and without parasites, organisms might tend to asexual reproduction, diminishing the diversity of traits brought about by sexual reproduction.
 Parasites provide an opportunity for the transfer of genetic material between species, facilitating evolutionary change.
 Many parasites require multiple hosts of different species to complete their life cycles and rely on predator-prey or other stable ecological interactions to get from one host to another.
 The presence of parasites thus indicates that an ecosystem is healthy.

 An ectoparasite, the California condor louse, Colpocephalum californici, became a well-known conservation issue.
-A major and very costly captive breeding program was run in the United States to rescue the California condor.
+A large and costly captive breeding program was run in the United States to rescue the California condor.
 It was host to a louse, which lived only on it.
 Any lice found were "deliberately killed" during the program, to keep the condors in the best possible health.
 The result was that one species, the condor, was saved and returned to the wild, while another species, the parasite, became extinct.

 Although parasites are often omitted in depictions of food webs, they usually occupy the top position.
 Parasites can function like keystone species, reducing the dominance of superior competitors and allowing competing species to co-exist.